-- If you want the brownies soft then cook for 30 minutes, if you want them a bit firmer, then cook for 35 minutes.
+If you want the brownies soft then cook for 30 minutes, if you want them a bit firmer, then cook for 35 minutes.

-- When the brownies are super warm they may break apart easily.
+When the brownies are super warm they may break apart easily.
 So I recommend allowing them to cool in the tin for at least 10 minutes and then on a wire rack for a further 25-30 minutes.

-- You can store in your fridge for 4-5 days or in your freezer for 3 months when stored correctly.
+You can store in your fridge for 4-5 days or in your freezer for 3 months when stored correctly.

-- Gluten Free Raspberry Brownies
+Gluten Free Brownies

-- ½ cup coconut oil, melted
+- 1/2 cup coconut oil melted

-- ¼ cup pure maple syrup
+- 1/4 cup maple syrup

 - 1 teaspoon vanilla extract

-- 2 large eggs (room temperature preferably)
+- 2 eggs large, room temperature preferably

-- 1 cup almond meal
+- 1 cup almond flour or almond meal

-- ½ cup raw cacao powder
+- 1/2 cup cacao powder

 - 1 teaspoon baking powder

-- ¼ teaspoon sea salt
+- 1/4 teaspoon sea salt

-- Pre-heat the oven to 175C/350F.
+- Pre-heat.
+Pre-heat the oven to 175C/350F.

-- Bake in the oven for approximately 30-35 minutes depending on how soft you want the brownie to be.
+- Bake.
+Pour the batter into a lined square baking pan (approximately 20x20cm).
+Bake in the oven for approximately 30-35 minutes depending on how soft you want the brownie to be.

-- Allow to cool in the baking tin in for 15 minutes, before allowing it cool further on a wire rack.
+- Cool.
+Allow to cool in the baking tin in for 15 minutes, before allowing it cool further on a wire rack.